sfdc-db-gmail/unlocked-packages/faq-unlocked-pkgs.md

 2. Modify existing package metadata, such as updating a business process in response to end-user feedback or updating an Apex method to fix a bug.
 3. Delete existing package metadata, such as deleting Visualforce pages as they are being replaced by Lightning Pages, deleting a custom field as it has become obsolete, etc.

 The above-described changes can be applied in a variety of ways (Setup UI in scratch orgs, in VS Code, in Developer Console, etc.) and ultimately make it to the version control system for the project (See [here](#vcs) for relationship between version control system and packages).
-The release manager then pulls in the right set of metadata to the local workspace and creates a new package version so that the package version captures these changes.
+The release manager then pulls in the right set of metadata to a local workspace and creates a new package version so that the package version captures these changes.

 **Deployment Stage**

-Let’s presume you are trying to deploy (aka install) v 2.0 of a DCP in an environment where v 1.0 is currently installed.
+Let’s presume you are trying to deploy (aka install) ver 2.0 of an unlocked package in an org where ver 1.0 is currently installed.
 During this package upgrade process, the following changes are applied:

 1. Metadata that is new in v2.0 in comparison to v1.0 are deployed or created in the target org.
 2. Metadata that has changed are applied.
 For example, if a Lightning Page or Apex Controller has been modified in v2.0, those modifications are applied as part of package upgrade.